 - There are a number of local and regional biotech and medical tech firms which may have laboratory technician positions available.
 These technicians typically work in a laboratory setting, doing routine procedures.

-Dordt College offers several scholarships specifically for pre-medical students.
+Dordt University offers several scholarships specifically for pre-medical students.
 A single application can be filed with the Scholarships Coordinator for all three scholarships.
 The deadline is February 15.

 Minnie Julia Dahm Scholarships for Pre-Medical Students